alexmanrique/blog/_posts/2020-12-13-json-mapping-exception-using-jackson.md

 This happened because this third party sent the data using an `Integer` and then without prior notice, they changed the data type to a `Long`.

-How did I catch the error
+How did I catch the error?
 --------------------------
 I realized that there was an error in the application logs using <a href="https://www.elastic.co/es/kibana">Kibana</a>.
 Also, because there was no data in the metrics as previously and this triggered an alarm that it's configured by Grafana (read this <a href="{{ site.baseurl }}{% post_url 2018-01-15-metrics-in-your-java-application %}">post</a> that I wrote some time ago if you want to know more) that sends a warning to a Slack channel.